donini/wordpress-automation/README.md

 *Deploy database password:* password of user
 *Deploy database server:*  host of IP address

-<sup>3</sup> The result of the compilation will be found 'build' folder at root, this contains Wordpress files and an dump of database.
+<sup>3</sup> The result of the compilation will be found 'build' folder at root, this contains WordPress files and an dump of database.
 The source files (of assets) will not be sent to this folder.

 ### 8) Change version